MariaGarzon/Election_Analysis/README.md

 # Summary

-- This script can easily be used for any type of election by changing the file read to collect the data.
+- This script can easily be used for any type of election.
+For instance, we can change the counties to state for fderal congressional election.
-- For instance, in the following code:

-    with open(file_to_load) as election_data:
-        reader = csv.reader(election_data)

-   - We can load a different file that has data from a different election.